Birmingham Gay Bars

-Birmingham has around a dozen LGBTQ+ bars and clubs in its Gay Village, centred on Hurst Street in the Southside neighbourhood.
-The main venues are The Fox, Equator Bar, Missing Bar, Eden Bar, The Village Inn, The Fountain Inn, Glamorous and The Nightingale Club.
+Birmingham's Gay Village has nine LGBTQ+ venues — eight bars and clubs along the Hurst Street strip (The Fox, Equator Bar, Missing Bar, Eden Bar, The Village Inn, The Fountain Inn, Glamorous and The Nightingale Club) plus The Hub, a club and play space.
 The Village is a 10-15 minute walk from Birmingham New Street station and is busiest Thursday through Sunday, with Saturday being the biggest night.

 | Venue | Vibe | Address | Open |